ksandom/mass/packages-available/SSH/docs/usingCustomSSHAuthentication.md

 This event has the advantage that the maipulations will be done only on the import, therefore keeping everything running faster for everything else.
 It has the disadvantage that anything run afterwards will override what this does when ever there are collisions.

-You can do this by creating a macro called personal.macro in /macros-available (and then symlink to it from macros-enabled).
+You can do this by creating a macro called personal.macro in /macros-available (and then symlink to it from macros-enabled within the appropriate profiles).
 The script should look something like this:

     # Set custom credentials for different hosts ~ personal
     #onDefine registerForEvent Import,readyForManipulations,personal